Join us for an adventure in flavor!

 You can refrigerate leftover Mongolian ground beef in an airtight container for 3-4 days.
 Simply reheat in the microwave, or on stovetop over medium heat with a tablespoon or two of water.

-• Balancing the Sauce: If you find the sauce too sweet, you can adjust by adding a little more soy sauce or sambal oelek for heat.
+• Balance the sauce: If you find the sauce too sweet, you can adjust by adding a little more soy sauce or sambal oelek for heat.

 So the next time you’re looking for some great Asian flavors super quick, try our Mongolian ground beef.